 If you have a foreign academic qualification and want to work in a regulated profession (e.g. as a doctor or lawyer) in Germany, you need to have your foreign academic qualification recognised.
 In our sections "Who needs recognition" and "Recognition procedure" you will find detailed information on this matter.

 You do not need the recognition certificate if you want to work in an academic, non-regulated profession, such as computer scientist, mathematician or economist.
 If you want to immigrate to Germany from a non-EU country to work and need a visa for Germany, such as the Blue Card, you must prove that your foreign academic qualification is equivalent to a German university degree.
 To provide such proof, you can choose one of the following options:

-Positive results in the database anabin
+Positive results in the anabin database

 Statement of Comparability

-The Statement of Comparability is an official document which describes your foreign academic qualifications and indicates the level of German academic qualifications to which your foreign qualification is comparable.
+The Statement of Comparability is an official document which describes your foreign academic qualifications and indicates the level of the German academic qualification to which your foreign qualification is comparable.
 The individual statement can be requested from the Central Office for Foreign Education (ZAB) in Bonn.
 You must request an individual Statement of Comparability if your university is listed in the anabin database as " H + ", but your degree in particular is not listed.